Can I use threads?

 - static: bad heap ASLR, potentially easier to get initial code execution but a more effective sandbox policy, potentially harder to break out of.

-statically, which allows us to have a very tight syscall policy.
-This works
+static_bin.cc is compiled statically, which allows us to have a very tight syscall policy.
+This also works nicely for sandboxing third-party binaries.

 Can I sandbox 32-bit x86 binaries?